Design Lessons & Trends, Technical Tips

 Web fonts, on the other hand, are specifically designed for use on websites using CSS @font-face.
 That’s fancy web-speak for easily editable text on your website.
 These fonts are served from the cloud so, no matter what computer you’re on, you can see these web fonts when visiting any web page that uses one.

-If you have any questions about desktop vs. web fonts shoot us an email and we’ll be happy to help.
+If you have any questions about desktop vs. web fonts send us an email and we’ll be happy to help.

 Additional resources: